Reconstructing Galactic magnetic fields from local measurements for backtracking ultra-high-energy cosmic rays: Results

 In Fig. \ref{fig:pspec_ex2}, the power spectrum defined via equation \eqref{2pointcor}.
 We notice that in the case of isotropic turbulence, the modes with nonzero wavevector are constrained much better from the data compared to the anisotropic case of a dominating zero mode.

-As was done with the weakly turbulent example, in Fig. \ref{fig:backtrack_iso} we show the actual path of a UHECR with charge $e$, observed arrival direction $\mathbf{\hat{v}}^{\text{obs}} = (0,0,-1)^T$, and energy in the lab frame $E = 5 \times 10^{19} \text{ }eV$ through this strongly turbulent field (red path).
-The magenta paths correspond to those that the same UHECR would have taken if it travelled through samples of the posterior distribution of the GMF.
-The black path is the zeroth order approximation - unaltered by the presence of the GMF.
-Especially in Fig. \ref{fig:backtrack_iso_b}, it can clearly be seen that in the extreme case of completely isotropic turbulence, there is still a substantial deviation due to the presence of the GMF, and the zeroth order approximation (that is, assuming $\hat{\mathbf{v}}^{\text{true}} \simeq \hat{\mathbf{v}}^{\text{obs}}$) is much further away from the posterior's mean than the true arrival direction.
-In Fig. \ref{fig:Galactic_coords_Posterior_iso} we plot a KDE of the initial velocity's posterior on the PoS, based on $100$ posterior samples As with Fig. \ref{fig:Galactic_coords_Posterior_aniso}, the red star denotes the true arrival direction, while the black star denotes the observed arrival direction.
-The Mahalanobis distance between these directions and the posterior (magenta contours) is computed at $2.0 \sigma$ and $7.6 \sigma$ respectively.
+As was done with the weakly turbulent example, consider a UHECR with charge $e$, observed arrival direction $\mathbf{\hat{v}}^{\text{obs}} = (-90^\circ, 45^\circ)$ in Galactic coordinates, and energy in the lab frame $E = 5 \times 10^{19} \text{ }eV$ through this strongly turbulent field.
+In Fig. \ref{fig:Galactic_coords_Posterior_iso}, it can clearly be seen that in the extreme case of completely isotropic turbulence, there is still a substantial deviation due to the presence of the GMF, and the zeroth order approximation (that is, assuming $\hat{\mathbf{v}}^{\text{true}} \simeq \hat{\mathbf{v}}^{\text{obs}}$) is further away from the posterior's mean than the true arrival direction.
+In Fig. \ref{fig:Galactic_coords_Posterior_iso} we plot the posterior samples of the UHECR arrival directions given the local GMF data shown in Fig. \ref{fig:ex2b}.
+The viridis colormap is the estimated posterior distribution using DENSe (see section \ref{section:Correcting}), based on the $100$ posterior samples drawn using geoVI.
+As with Fig. \ref{fig:Galactic_coords_Posterior_aniso}, the red star denotes the true arrival direction, while the black star denotes the observed arrival direction.
+The Mahalanobis distance between these directions and the arrival directions sampled from the posterior is computed at $1.8 \sigma$ and $6.7 \sigma$ respectively.
+As before, two simple GMF inference schemes are also employed, for comparison: 1) a simple vector mean of all the data points (blue star) and a nearest neighbour regression (pink star).
+Since in this case the GMF's zero mode does not predominantly contribute in the UHECR's deflection, the simpler vector mean inference method fails completely, as it requires a dominant zero mode, or equivalently a low $\lambda$ - a prior assumption which the geoVI method does not make.
+The nearest neighbour inference scheme does perform well, but this also depends on the fact that in this case our data points are dense enough.
+As noted before, the IFT based method improves upon the simpler methods by accounting for variation in the magnetic field and we improve upon the second by providing uncertainties (and having physically sound magnetic fields), and so the influence that a possible high $\lambda$ and/or low sampling rate will have on our confidence of the suggested extragalactic origin is unknown.
+The IFT based method presented in the work systematically takes care of this shortcoming.